Thursday, July 31, 2025

 Jesus was offended by religion and religious practice.
 Our God seeks relationship with His people, Spirit to spirit, such close relationship that we are brought into His family.
 Jesus' Father becomes our Father, we are made sons, in fullness, "sons and daughters of the living God" (2 Corinthians 6:18).
 (In Bible language, we are all "sons" because we are brought fully into Jesus' inheritance, just like a first born son in Bible times).

 At the Creation, Elohim God created a glorious place full of truly wondrous and beautiful things; today we call this "the Universe", or "our ecosystem".
-Then God created humankind, "man" and "woman", in His own image and likeness, and commanded that they should rule over the world and care for it in all its complexity (Genesis 1:26-28).
+Then God created humankind, "man" and "woman", in His own image and likeness, and commanded that they, (now we), should rule over the world and care for it in all its complexity (Genesis 1:26-28).
 Surely an awesome undertaking and responsibility, worthy of our Lord Jesus.

 Nevertheless, we seem able to get ourselves into trouble.
 We do wrong and feel guilt and shame.
 We are hurt and feel betrayal or pain.
 All our "force" cannot overcome these feelings.
 We need God's "benefits", His "free gift"; for those who belong to Jesus, who have faith in the one who died and rose for all of humanity (Romans 5:15-16, 6:23; John 8:36).